Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm-Enhanced LLMs for Dueling Bandits

+Therefore, the Explore-Then-Exploit structure is particularly well-suited for LLMs (see Appendix~\ref{app:logic} for a detailed illustration).
+By selecting an Explore-Then-Exploit DB algorithm for \ouralg, we address \textbf{[Q1]}.
+As an example, we use \ifalg~\cite{yue2012k} as a base algorithm to illustrate the theoretical guarantee and empirical performance.
+This approach can be applied similarly to other algorithms in the Explore-Then-Exploit family.

-\textbf{Algorithm Description.} The procedures of the \ifalg-enhanced LLM agent are illustrated in Figure~\ref{fig:system_if2}, presented in Algorithm~\ref{alg:llm_algorithm} (see more details in Appendix~\ref{app:llm_augmented_alg}). \ouralg maintains a confidence parameter $\delta$ and a threshold parameter $\epsilon$ that control the algorithm's confidence of matches between arms.
-The key components of \ouralg are as follows: \begin{itemize}[leftmargin=0pt] \item \textbf{Phase 1 (LLM Phase):} \emph{Utilization of LLM recommended arms}: The algorithm maintains a set of candidate arms $B$.
-Given two arms suggested by an LLM agent, the algorithm begins with finding a winner between them, denoted by $b_{\mathrm{LLM}}$.
-The winning arm $b_{\mathrm{LLM}}$ is then matched with each remaining arm $b\in B$, and $b$ is removed from $B$ if beaten by $b_{\mathrm{LLM}}$ with confidence $1-\delta$.
+\textbf{Algorithmic framework.} The procedures of the \ouralg are illustrated in Figure~\ref{fig:system_if2} and presented in Algorithm~\ref{alg:llm_algorithm} (see more details in Appendix~\ref{app:llm_augmented_alg}). \ouralg (\ifalg base) maintains a confidence parameter $\delta$ and a threshold parameter $\epsilon$ that control the algorithm's confidence of matches between arms.
+The key components of \ouralg (\ifalg base) are: \begin{itemize}[leftmargin=0pt] \item \textbf{Phase 1 ({LLM Phase}):} \emph{Utilization of LLM recommended arms.} The agentic framework maintains a set of candidate arms $B$.
+Given two arms suggested by an LLM agent, the framework begins with finding a winner between them, denoted by $b_{\mathrm{LLM}}$.
+The winning arm $b_{\mathrm{LLM}}$ is then matched with each remaining arm $b\in B$.
 This phase continues until $b_{\mathrm{LLM}}$ is defeated or all arms in $B$ have been matched.
-The variable \textit{TrustLLM} is used to control the execution of the LLM phase, and it is set to False when $b_{\mathrm{LLM}}$ is defeated by another arm, indicating that the LLM's suggestions are no longer trusted. \item \textbf{Phase 2 (\ifalg Phase):} \emph{Roll back to \ifalg}: If $b_{\mathrm{LLM}}$ is defeated, the algorithm switches to implementing one round of \ifalg with an incumbent arm $b_{\text{\ifalg}}$ selected based on an estimated preference matrix $\hat{P}$. \end{itemize} After \textbf{Phase 2}, the LLM-augmented agent repeats \textbf{Phase 1} until $B$ only contains the best arm.
-Algorithm~\ref{alg:llm_algorithm} and Figure~\ref{fig:system_if2} summarize the phases above, with detailed procedures defined in Appendix~\ref{app:llm_augmented_alg}.
+The variable $\mathsf{TrustLLM}$ controls the execution of the LLM phase, and is set to $\mathtt{False}$ when $b_{\mathrm{LLM}}$ is defeated by another arm, indicating the LLM's suggestions are no longer trusted. \item \textbf{Phase 2 ({DB Phase}):} \emph{Roll back to \ifalg.} If $b_{\mathrm{LLM}}$ is defeated, the framework switches to implement one round of \ifalg with an incumbent arm $b_{\text{\ifalg}}$ selected from an estimated preference matrix $\hat{P}$. \end{itemize} After \textbf{Phase 2}, the algorithm-enhanced agent repeats \textbf{Phase 1} until $B$ only contains the best arm.
+Algorithm~\ref{alg:llm_algorithm} and Figure~\ref{fig:system_if2} summarize the phases above, with details delegated to Appendix~\ref{app:llm_augmented_alg}.